 Four Point Puzzles is a Canadian jigsaw puzzle publisher with a focus on contemporary art and design.

-We are excited to share two new puzzles featuring work by New York-based artist Ryan McGinness and Czech designer Vratislav Pecka of PosterLad.
-These bright, colourful and challenging puzzles will be available online and in stores October 28th!
+Shop our two new puzzles featuring work by New York-based artist Ryan McGinness and Czech designer Vratislav Pecka of PosterLad.
+These bright and colourful puzzles are the perfect challenge for anyone who loves contemporary art.

 Our 1000-piece puzzle of Mars, featuring an image from NASA, shows the red planet's most notable features in stunning clarity.